Prague Experience logoPrague tourist information & travel guide logo

 WHERE TO PURCHASE TICKETS

-Purchase tickets from an orange ticket machine, which are located inside trams and buses, at metro stations, at major tram and bus stops, and Public Transport Information Centres.
+Purchase tickets from one of the orange or yellow ticket machines located at metro stations, inside trams and buses, and at major tram and bus stops.

 Ticket machines inside trams and buses accept payment by contactless credit card and mobile device.